 What are centrioles?

-Who discovered centriole?
+Who discovered the Centriole?

-The centroid or centrosome was discovered by two scientists Bendem and Boveri.
+The centroid or Centrosome was discovered by two scientists, Bendem and Boveri.
 Centrioles are membraneless structures.

 Centriole is not found in which cells?

-Centrioles Structure –
+Centrioles Structure

-As far as the structure of centriole is concerned, it is the same in all cells.
-Its size ranges from 150 to 250 nm (1500–2500 Å) in diameter and 3000–20000 Å in length.
+The Centriole’s structure is the same in all cells.
+Its size ranges from 150 to 250 nm (1500–2500 Ã…) in diameter and 3000–20000 Ã… in length.

 Triplets means the microscopic tubes are in groups of three.
-The structure of the centrioles formed in this way is similar to the cartwheel structure.
+The structure of the centrioles formed this way is similar to the cartwheel structure.

-1. Microtubules –
+1. Microtubules –Â

-The triple microtubules present in the centriole are all the same.
-Each triplet is made up of 3 subfibre, named A, B and C. The diameter of each subfibre is approximately 250 Ã….
-Subfibre A is tubular, and its wall is made up of 13 globular subunits.
+The triple microtubules present in the Centriole are all the same.
+Each triplet comprises three subfibres named A, B, and C. The diameter of each subfibre is approximately 250 Ã….
+Subfibre A is tubular; its wall shall consist of 13 globular subunits.

-2. Linker’s –
+2. Linker’s –Â

-Associated Structures (Pericentriolar structures) –
+Associated Structures (Pericentriolar structures)

 Satellites –